alex2276564/PermGuard/README.md

 * **2016 and earlier — AuthMe bypass:** Critical vulnerability in AuthMe and BungeeCord integration.
 Due to case-sensitivity differences between MySQL/SQLite and server core, attackers could register as "admin" while the original "Admin" account existed, receiving the administrator's UUID and inventory.

 * **Early 2014 — BungeeCord UUID spoofing:** Following the introduction of the UUID system in Minecraft 1.7.6, a critical architectural vulnerability was discovered in BungeeCord networks.
 If backend sub-servers lacked proper firewall protection, they were completely exposed to direct outside connections.
-Attackers could easily craft custom handshake packets with spoofed UUID and IP data, bypassing the proxy entirely to join backend servers as any administrator with full OP permissions — no password required..
+Attackers could easily craft custom handshake packets with spoofed UUID and IP data, bypassing the proxy entirely to join backend servers as any administrator with full OP permissions — no password required.

 **...many more incidents throughout Minecraft's history where PermGuard could have significantly reduced the impact on in‑game admin access.**